Watchmen: The End Is Nigh: Part I

+Part II

-In Part 2, Rorschach sets on the trail of a missing girl named Violet Greene.
-With a reluctant Nite Owl in tow, they infiltrate a seedy strip club, where they discover that the kidnapper is the Twilight Lady, an old flame of Nite Owl's.
+In 1977, Rorschach sets on the trail of a missing girl named Violet Greene.
+With a reluctant Nite Owl in tow, they infiltrate a strip club, where they discover that the kidnapper is the Twilight Lady, an old flame of Nite Owl's.
 They break into her mansion (which acts as a high-class brothel) and discover that Violet enjoys being a prostitute, however Rorschach claims that she may have been brainwashed.
 Nite Owl says that if Violet is there of her "own free will" then there is nothing that they can do.
 Rorschach disagrees, and the pair chase Twilight Lady through the mansion, before she is thrown into a skylight.
 The ending of the chapter depends upon the outcome of the final battle, between Nite Owl and Rorschach.
 If Nite Owl wins, then he throws Rorschach through the skylight and rescues Twilight Lady before ordering her to leave town and never return.
 If Rorschach wins, however, he throws Nite Owl to one side and shoots Twilight Lady with the harpoon gun, killing her.
 Regardless of who wins the game, Nite Owl and Rorschach's relationship will be broken, culminating in Nite Owl and the Comedian teaming up to quell a riot (which can be seen in both the graphic novel and the film).